50 American Small Towns Known for the Weirdest Things

 San Luis Obispo, California: Bubblegum Alley

-Bubblegum Alley is probably better classified as one big public health hazard than street art, but still, tourists love visiting this chewed up alley for truly unique stroll.
+Bubblegum Alley is probably better classified as one big public health hazard than street art, but still, tourists love visiting this chewed-up shrine for truly unique stroll.
 At 15 feet high and 70 feet long, this gummy mural is the largest collection of used bubblegum.

 Fossilised dinosaur footprints, Dinosaur Ridge, Colorado, USA